learnlatex/learnlatex.github.io/en/lesson-12.md

 we omitted the `.bib` for `\bibliography` with `natbib`.
 Also notice that `biblatex` uses rather longer names for its citation commands, but these are all quite easy to guess.

+Again, short text before and after the citation can be inserted with the optional arguments.
+Note that the page numbers need not be prefixed with `p.~` or `pp.~` here, `biblatex` can automatically add the approriate prefix.

 In `biblatex`, the reference style is picked when we load the package.
 Here, we've used `authoryear`, but there is a `numeric` style and many others are